Code-Institute-Submissions/lisaloudness-milestone_project_1/README.md

 #### _Key Features_

-Landing page will have a Hero image below the website Title and Nav bar.
+Landing page will have a background image below the website Title and Nav bar.

 Opening times.